 by Alison Rogers

-Yoga Teacher, Author, and MSC Graduate
+Psychotherapist, Yoga Teacher, and Author

+Mothers are both fiercely and tenderly compassionate towards their children, but not as often towards themselves.
+Kristin Neff wrote the words above in response to the Kavanaugh hearings and the #MeToo movement.
+But it feels just as pertinent when we think about mothers today.
+Self-compassion can be an antidote to the intense self-critiquing and cultural judgement of new mothers.
+Sometimes mothers need tender self-compassion, and sometimes they need to be ferocious about resisting shame, caring for themselves and asking for what they need.
 New mothers often feel conflicted and uncertain about the many significant decisions they are required to make.
 They are faced with layers of conflicting and contradictory social and cultural expectations with few realistic options for meeting those expectations.
 Work or stay home?
 Breast or bottle-feed?
 Crib or co-sleep?
 Any one of these choices can make a woman feel like the wrong sort of mother.
-And this type of double bind – doomed if you do, doomed if you don’t — results in many women feeling powerless, ashamed, and conflicted — feelings that are all risk factors for anxiety and depression.

-Sylvia Boorstein says, “Let me greet the present moment as a friend,” which seems like a great place to begin a practice of compassion.
+Self-compassion reduces anxiety and the sense of isolation in mothers.
+Self-compassion is not self-pity.
+We’ve come to understand self-compassion as a kind of friendship with ourselves.
+From an early age, women are taught how to be good to our friends, to listen to their stories, to bolster their spirits in difficult times.
+To look at them with generous eyes.
+This is how we can see ourselves.
+We can be curious, loving, patient, impressed with all we have accomplished, excited by the great adventure of our lives.
+At first it can be hard to see ourselves this way!
+But early motherhood is the perfect time to learn how.
+In this period, we have more capacity for love than at any other point in our lives.
+So why not include yourself in that expanding circle of love, protection, and care?
+Sylvia Boorstein says, “let me greet the present moment as a friend,” which seems like a great place to begin a practice of compassion.
 Because if you can greet this moment as a friend, you’re greeting it with generosity and love.
 And by greeting it, you are, in a way, greeting yourself.
 Not the self that you were—or that you hope to be or wish to be or think you should be—but your present-moment self.